fgaz/fgaz.github.io/_posts/2017-9-13-hsoc-cabal-new-build-status-update-1.md

 Time flies!
 The Haskell Summer of Code is over, and this is my first and last status update.
 Last in the HSoC, but not in the project, as you'll see.

-My goal was to bring `new-build` to a usable state, to eventually replace the old commands.
+My goal was to bring `cabal-install`'s `new-build` to a usable state, to eventually replace the old commands.

 ## What has been done